VDI vs RDS for Accounting Firms (2025 Guide: Cost, Security & Compliance)

 • Security and compliance are top drivers for VDI adoption in the accounting sector, according to Gartner and industry reports.

-Pros and Cons: VDI vs. RDS
+Pros and Cons of VDI and RDS for CPA Firms

 CriteriaVDI: ProsVDI: ConsRDS: ProsRDS: Cons